NixOS/nix-pills/pills/12-inputs-design-pattern.md

 Until now, our approach to addressing the above problems has been inadequate and required changing the nix expression to match our needs.
 With the `inputs` pattern, we provide another answer: let the user change the `inputs` of the expression.

-When we talk about \"the inputs of an expression\", we are referring to the set of derivations needed to build that expression.
+When we talk about "the inputs of an expression", we are referring to the set of derivations needed to build that expression.
 In this case:

 -   `mkDerivation` from `autotools`.
 Recall that `mkDerivation` has an implicit dependency on the toolchain.